Summary: in this tutorial, you will learn how to work with a PL/SQL nested block that is a PL/SQL block embedded inside another PL/SQL block.

 END;

 We have a PL/SQL block that is nested inside another PL/SQL block in the above example.
-The outer PL/SQL block is called parent block or enclosing block and the inner PL/SQL block is known as child block, nested block or enclosed block.
+The outer PL/SQL block is called the parent block or enclosing block and the inner PL/SQL block is known as the child block, nested block, or enclosed block.

 Notice that it is not good practice to have several variables that have the same name in different blocks.
 We take this example for the sake of demonstration only.